Servi-Car Frame (Identification and Inspection)

 1941-1950 - All frames from 1941 and up accept three-bolt transmissions.

-Mechanical to Hydraulic Rear Brake
+Mechanical to Hydraulic Rear Brakes

-Frame Inspection
+Inspection

-Inspect your frame closely for cracks, bent tubes, and damaged or missing mounts and brackets.
+Inspect frame closely for cracks, bent tubes, and damaged or missing mounts and brackets.
 A framing square can be used to check tube straightness.

 A simple way to check for frame straightness is take two pieces of wood (like broomsticks) and place one in the neck tube and the other in the seat-post tube.
 Stand back from the frame a few feet and see if the two sticks line up straight or if one piece of wood leans to one side.

-Frame inspection is crucial, not only for component fitment, but your safety.
-Before assembling, double-check that the components you will be using will fit before painting and final assembly.
+TIP: Before assembling, double-check that all components fit before painting and final assembly.

-Servi-Car Springer Front End
+Servi-Car Springer

 Harley-Davidson trikes prior to 1958 have a springer-style front end with a neck cup size of 7/8".